Section 1: The Legislature

 The House of Representatives shall be composed of 501 Members chosen every second year by the voters of the several states in accordance with Article VI — Elections.
 Congress may modify the number of members by law, provided that the number of House seats must be an odd number.

-When he/she takes office, a Member of the House of Representative must be
+When he/she takes office, a Representative must be

 - At least 25 years old;